zeinabro/swe-snippr/README.md

 token-based authentication in very different ways, and they might not need to do much to handle the verification of tokens and handling of secrets.
-The underlying protocol should be roughly the same, however, so encourage them to lean into their frameworks documentation and not be too worried if the implementation of auth looks quite different.
+The underlying protocol should be roughly the same, however, so encourage them to lean into their framework's documentation and not be too worried if the implementation of auth looks quite different.

 Focus on the requirements in the spec.